hermeznetwork/docs/docs/developers/hermez-wallet.md

 # Hermez Wallet

-## What is Hermez Wallet
+## What is Hermez Wallet?

-Hermez Wallet provides a simple UI to get started with the Hermez network.
-It supports depositing, transferring and withdrawing ETH and ERC-20 tokens in Hermez.
-Wallet provides a simple UI to get started.
+Hermez Wallet provides a simple UI to get started with the Hermez Network.
+It supports depositing, transferring, and withdrawing ETH and ERC-20 tokens in Hermez.

 ## Onboarding